 |Fairy tales could be 6,000 years old

-The famous 19th-century fairy tale collector Wilhelm Grimm suggested fairy tales dated back thousands of years.
-Scientists now support his theory and claim that many of the fairy tales we know and love could be over 4,000 years old.
-Anthropologist Jamshid Tehrani and folklorist Sara da Silva say the oldest known fairy tale dates back over 6,000 years to the Bronze Age.
-This is a time between the Stone Age and Iron Age when humans first started making tools from metal.
-Dr Tehrani studied the evolution of our early languages.
-He found strong links between a tale called "The Smith and the Devil" and the Proto-Indo-European language – an ancient common language that dates to around 6,000 years ago.
+The 19th-century fairy tale collector Wilhelm Grimm said fairy tales dated back thousands of years.
+Scientists now support this.
+They say many popular fairy tales could be over 4,000 years old.
+Anthropologist Jamshid Tehrani said the oldest known fairy tale dates back 6,000 years to the Bronze Age.
+This is a time when humans first started making metal tools.
+Dr Tehrani studied the evolution of early languages.
+He found strong links between a tale called "The Smith and the Devil" and an ancient language that dates to around 6,000 years ago.

-The two scientists analysed 275 tales for elements of culture that existed before modern languages like English, French and Italian.
-They say well-known tales like "Beauty and the Beast" and "Rumplestiltskin" are at least 4,000 years old.
+Dr Tehrani analysed 275 tales for elements of culture that existed before people spoke English.
+He said well-known tales, like "Beauty and the Beast," are at least 4,000 years old.
 Dr Tehrani said: "It's remarkable that these stories have survived so long without being written down.
 They are older than the English language and would have been first told in a language that is now extinct."
-Many of the fairy tales we know today were first written down in the 17th century.
-Dr Tehrani says the new findings suggest that: "A substantial number of magical tales have existed in Indo-European oral traditions long before they were written down."
+He added that the new findings suggest that: "A substantial number of magical tales have existed in Indo-European oral traditions long before they were written down."